Willhas17/PowerBIMonitoringStatus/README.md

 ## About

-A code for monitoring the status off all reports in your workspaces
+A code for monitoring the status of all reports in your workspaces
 - Dinamic monitoring of all reports
 - Easy configure